Austin breaks barrier as first Black U.S. defense secretary | Politics

 The retired Army general Lloyd Austin made history on Friday by becoming America's first Black defense secretary, arriving at the Pentagon minutes after his Senate confirmation to a busy schedule that included a call with NATO's secretary general.
 "See you around campus," the 67-year-old Austin said as he greeted reporters on the steps of the Pentagon.

 After being sworn in, Austin received his first intelligence briefing as Pentagon chief.
-At 2:30 p.m., he was to chair a meeting on the coronavirus pandemic with top Defense Department leaders, many joining virtually, the Pentagon said.
-The pandemic -- and its death toll of over 400,000 Americans -- was the theme of Austin's first message to the U.S. armed forces.
+He later chaired a meeting on the coronavirus pandemic with top Defense Department leaders, many joining virtually, the Pentagon said.
+The pandemic -- and its death toll of more than 400,000 Americans -- was the theme of Austin's first message to members of the armed forces.
 He noted the military's support to America's health care professionals, and said, "You can expect that mission to continue."

+"But we must help the federal government move further and faster to eradicate the devastating effects of the coronavirus," Austin said, without detailing additional assistance.
+Austin's first call with a foreign leader as defense secretary was with NATO Secretary General Jens Stoltenberg, underscoring the importance the Biden administration places on the alliance.
+Former President Donald Trump strained NATO by regularly admonishing allies for not spending enough on defense and sought to punish Germany over a dispute by withdrawing U.S. forces.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)